 UK-based Cambridge Display Technology (CDT) is the company that holds the basic patents for P-OLED technologies.
 The company licensed its technology to several companies, including Philips, Seiko Epson, Osram, Dupont and Delta Optoelectronics, but it does not seem as it anyone is pursuing P-OLEDs at the moment besides Sumitomo Chemicals (which owns CDT).

-Sumitomo and CDT are still developing P-OLED materials and panels, and are mostly targeting the low-cost display and lighting markets.
+Sumitomo and CDT are still developing P-OLED materials and panels.

 Panasonic's 2013 56" OLED TV prototypes